 A good visual coexistence between the Pi-Fernandino Legacy and the 'Bragales Collection'

 The exhibition proposes a very visual tour, a puzzle of images made up of the pieces arranged for this stage of the Sala de Armas of the Citadel: the paintings of the Los Bragales Collection and the original graphic works of the Pi-Fernandino Legacy donated to the Contemporary Art Collection of the Pamplona City Council.
-Their coexistence allows to know and to establish divergences and connections between these two creative languages and their own material and technical characteristics, from the large formats of oils, acrylics and other mixed techniques on canvas to the
+Their coexistence allows to know and to establish divergences and connections between these two creative languages and their own material and technical characteristics, from the large formats of oils, acrylics and other mixed techniques on canvas to the Prints on paper, fruit of the alchemy of burins, acids, lithographic stones, silkscreens, inks and resins printed under the printer's press.

 The exhibition makes a retrospective of the plastic art of the 80s in Spain, a period that has been called in different current reviews as the years of "enthusiasm", propitiated by a political context of democratic eagerness, of opening to the world, ratified with the signing, in 1985, of the Treaty of Accession to the European Union and, above all, by a context of economic euphoria that began in this decade of the 80s and that will suffer its 'crack' with the crisis of 2008.
 All these circumstances had a multiplying effect in the artistic field, giving rise to an unusual development that favored the growth of a contemporary art market in Spain, the emergence of a 'cultural industry', which was manifested in all its agents, from artists to galleries, along with a greater appreciation and knowledge on the part of the public towards the most current artistic manifestations.